 You might think all cockroaches are the same, but some species are worse than others.
-Having a cockroach infestation on your property can be frustrating and embarrassing, and while roaches cause many of the same problems regardless of species, German cockroaches in particular can be especially troublesome.
+Having a cockroach infestation on your property can be frustrating and embarrassing.
+While roaches cause many of the same problems regardless of species, German cockroaches, in particular, can be especially troublesome.
 By following this guide to German cockroach control in Long Island, you can help solve the problem.

 What Are German Cockroaches?

 German cockroaches are a small species measuring between just 1/2 and 5/8 inches in size.
 They are light brown or tan in color and have two dark vertical stripes on their backs.
 They resemble other peridomestic cockroaches like the American cockroach and have flat oval-shaped bodies with six barbed legs and long front antennae.

 In both homes and businesses in the United States, German cockroaches are the most commonly encountered species.
 They are also widely considered to be the worst type of cockroach to infest properties.